jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 - Constructions that are generated in a similar way may have uniform **transformational rules** between them; roughly we start from a **canonical** form, but there is no well-defined criterion to distinguish a canonical form.
 Chinese 把-constructions are often seen as non-canonical, but sentences like 他把城市管理得很好 can't be transformed to a "canonical" SVO one.
+- Multiple analysis of the same construction are possible, and sometimes it's just a matter of notation.
+  Let's consider the simplest example: English SVO clauses, both active and passive.
+We can describe them using the following one-step production rules:
+  > An active clause consists of a subject, a predicate complex, which includes auxiliary verbs and the main verb,
+  > and an object, and adjuncts; adjuncts typically appear at the end of the clause, but it's also possible for
+  > them to appear in front of the predicate complex.
+There is subject-verb agreement ...
+  >
+  > A passive clause consists of a subject, which is the patient of the main verb, a predicate complex the
+  > main verb of which is *be* ...

+  Now as is shown [here](语言学中什么样的概念并不科学.md), the predicate complex is just the TP layer minus all DP layers in it (or in other words, the "pure" TP layer), we can decompose the predicate by binary branching.
+  This can also be seen as breaking a large construction into smaller ones: here, we break the clause construction into the argument structure, the aspect marking, the tense marking, the adjunct modifying construction, and the concept of subject, which involves subject-verb agreement.

+  We can also treat the passive clause as transformed from the active one.
+By introducing a transformation rule, we can relate two constructions with related derivation processes.

+  We can even treat the optional adjuncts as something added by a transformation process.
+Embedding a construction into another may cause transformation into the former.
+When the transformation is not severe, it can be described by a production rule, and when it's severe, it would better be analyzed as transformation.
+  When describing the SVO clause, we can first describe the simplest clause with S, V and O only, and describe a clause with adjuncts by a specific "manner-adjoining" transformation.
+  Here we are simply rephrasing
+  > Clause → S V O
+  > Clause → S V O Adjunct

+  into
+  > Clause → S V O
+  > Clause → adding adjuncts to a clause

+  An adjunct position in a clause template, a manner-adjoining transformation rule, and a manner-modifying construction are all about the same thing.

+  Similarly, auxiliary verbs can also be introduced by transformation rules.

+  Another usage of transformation rules is to introduce local operations, like agreement.

+- Existence and non-existence of certain type of constructions are called **typological parameters**.
+  A language has SVO clauses but not unmarked SOV clauses, so the *word order parameter* (which actually is clause constituent order parameter) is well-defined for it and we say it's a SVO language.
+  A language with free clause constituent order doesn't have a well-defined word order parameter, but the *free word order parameter* is well-defined for it and we say it has free word order.
+  Correlations between logically independent typological parameters are called **typological universals**.
+- It's often the case that two elements with a certain grammatical relation are of limited choice.
+  In this case we say there are dependencies between grammatical systems.
+  Usually only nouns can fill argument slots; some aspects and tensors may not be available under negation;
+  in some languages, no evidentiality specifications are not available in future tense.

 It should be noted that BLT (and many other typological works) are functionalist, which means syntactic devices are often sorted and classified according to how they serve the semantics, and this can create some barrier to